 Prior to the governance transfer, a number of central functions were delivered by NCC or NCFRA were included as part of a countywide contract, for example, property management, insurance and central services with LGSS.
-The budgets for these were based on estimates provided at the time of the governance process and actual costs incurred have been lower due to negotiated insurance and LGSS contracts resulted in an underspend of £220K.
-An additional £159K NCC adjusted underspend above that budgeted was achieved.
+The budgets for these were based on estimates provided at the time of the governance process and actual costs incurred have been lower due to negotiated insurance and LGSS contracts resulted in an underspend of £220K, however this was offset by an agreed £188k contribution to the start-up costs for the authority.